codacy/docs/docs/faq/repositories/how-do-i-programmatically-add-repositories-to-codacy.md

 This script:

-1. Defines a GitHub [personal access token](https://github.com/settings/tokens), the GitHub organization name, and a [Codacy API token](../../related-tools/api-tokens.md).
+1. Defines a GitHub [personal access token](https://github.com/settings/tokens){: target="_blank"}, the GitHub organization name, and a [Codacy API token](../../related-tools/api-tokens.md).
-1. Calls the GitHub API to [obtain the list of all repositories](https://docs.github.com/en/rest/reference/repos) in the defined organization.
+1. Calls the GitHub API to [obtain the list of all repositories](https://docs.github.com/en/rest/reference/repos#list-organization-repositories){: target="_blank"} in the defined organization.
-1. Uses [jq](https://github.com/stedolan/jq) to return the value of `full_name` for each repository obtained in the JSON response.
+1. Uses [jq](https://github.com/stedolan/jq){: target="_blank"} to return the value of `full_name` for each repository obtained in the JSON response.
 The `full_name` already includes the organization and repository names using the format `<organization>/<repository>`.
 1. For each repository, calls the Codacy API endpoint to add a new repository specifying `gh` as the Git provider and the value of `full_name` as the full path of the repository.
+1. Checks the HTTP status code obtained in the response and performs basic error handling.

-!!! note
+!!!
+Important
+    For the sake of simplicity:

+    -   The GitHub API endpoint used by the script obtains all repositories in a GitHub organization.
+However, you must have admin permissions over the repositories that you add to Codacy.
+If you are not the owner of all the repositories in your GitHub organization, consider using the GitHub API endpoint [/user/repos](https://docs.github.com/en/rest/reference/repos#list-repositories-for-the-authenticated-user){: target="_blank"} instead.
-    For the sake of simplicity, this example script does not take into account paginated results obtained from the GitHub API.
-To ensure that you obtain all the repositories in your organization, learn [how to use pagination](https://docs.github.com/en/rest/guides/traversing-with-pagination) on the GitHub API.
+    -   The script does not take into account paginated results obtained from the GitHub API.
+To ensure that you obtain all the repositories in your organization, [learn how to use pagination on the GitHub API](https://docs.github.com/en/rest/guides/traversing-with-pagination){: target="_blank"}.